-Arguably one of our most famous dive sites, Cathedral is a favourite for underwater photographers and nature lovers alike.
-It lies approximately seven kilometres out to sea, on the outside edge of the reef system that makes up Aliwal Shoal.
+One of our most famous dive sites is Cathedral, a favourite part of our vast reef for mostly underwater photographers wanting to get that perfect wide-angle or find unusual nudibranchs.
+Cathedral is found approximately seven kilometres out to sea, on the outside edge of the reef system that makes up Aliwal Shoal.

 Cathedral is special for its striking topography, and for the astounding variety of marine life that calls this section of the reef home.
 With a maximum depth of around 27 metres, bottom time at Cathedral is restricted by no-decompression limits – making this site an excellent choice for the first dive of the day.